huzeyfe-erkek/Cpp-Project-Templates/README.md

 # C++ QMake Project Templates

-## libmylibrary
+## libmylibrasy

-Template for libraries
+Template for libraries.
+You can use libmylibrasy.sh for generating new projects